-An Act An act to Exemption from taxation structures and buildings essential to the operation of agricultural and horticultural lands, SD1876, Senator Tarr
+An Act to exempt from taxation structures and buildings essential to the operation of agricultural and horticultural lands, S1786, Senator Tarr

 Land 1.1.1: Enact legislation that provides a tax credit for agricultural buildings, exempting new or reconstructed agricultural buildings essential to a farm operation from local property taxes for a period of 10 years, provided the building remains in agricultural use.

 Would allow some non-contiguous agricultural lands under the same farm ownership be aggregated to benefit from Chapter 61A tax valuation.

 Land 3.11.1: Enact legislation to expand Chapter 61A eligibility to parcels smaller than 5 acres.
 Consider requiring an increase in the value of production threshold on smaller parcels to ensure that those parcels are being actively used for commercial agriculture.

 Would establish a fund to support programs on community college campuses to address food insecurity among students via means including, but not limited to, meal cards, meal plans, meal vouchers, and other campus-designed projects to address community college student food insecurity.

 Food Access, Security and Health 1: Everyone will be able to afford more healthy and local foods.